Loading...

 Portion Control

-Incorporate a source of protein with your meal, such as grilled chicken, tofu, or a boiled egg, to help slow down the absorption of carbohydrates.
+Add a source of lean protein, such as grilled chicken or tofu, to your meal.
+Protein can help slow down the digestion and absorption of carbohydrates.

 Walk After Eating